geekmouse/FleX2Json/README.md

 1. Update your Java to the latest version from [HERE](https://java.com/en/download/).
 2. Download latest release [FleX2Json.zip](https://github.com/geekmouse/FleX2Json/releases) to any directory (eg. `YourPath/`)
-3. In Terminal or any commandline tools, enter `YourPath/FleX2Json`, run `java -jar FleX2Json.jar`.
+3. In Terminal or any commandline tools, redirect to `YourPath/FleX2Json`, run `java -jar FleX2Json.jar`.
 Work done.
 The JSON files generated from **SampleData.xls** and **SampleGame.xls** can be found under `YourPath/output`.

 There are detailed instructions of each field in`SampleData.xls::SimpleTest` and `config.xml`.
 Edit the values and repeat step 3 to compare the results, and you'll quickly catch how to use it.

 For complete introduction of how to use FleX2Json, please continue reading.

-### Use of parametrizing mode
+### Usage of parametrizing mode
-If there are zero parameter when running FleX2Json, it will read complex configurations from `config.xml`.
-However, you can also use
-**parametrizing mode** to convert single excel sheet by setting parameters in command lines.
+When running without any parameter, FleX2Json will read configurations from `config.xml`.
+Otherwise, you can use **parametrizing mode** to convert single excel sheet by setting parameters in command lines.
 The following parameters are supported above v0.92 and you can also run `java -jar FleX2Json.jar -h` for more details.

 **Table 0:** Parameters in parametrizing mode